exercism/rust/docs/maintaining.md

   - prefer using tools that are ubiquitous: `jq` or `sed` instead of `prettier` or `sd`
   - write scripts to do one thing well
   - prefer GNU versions of `sed` and other utilities
-- Prefer BASH for scripting
+- Prefer Bash for scripting
+  - Strive for compatibility. macOs still distributes Bash v3.x by default, despite v5.x being current; this means that the scripts can't depend on certain features like map.
 - Scripts should use `#!/usr/bin/env bash` as their shebang
   - This increases portability on NixOS and macOS because contributors' preferred bash may not be installed in `/bin/bash`.
 - Prefer snakecase for script file names